 You might be thinking, isn’t it a bit early to be thinking about Spring cleaning?
 Research shows that search volumes for ‘how to Spring clean’ peaked at the end of March 2021, and then again at the beginning of May.
 Plus, ‘Spring cleaning’ searches are currently at their highest in 30 days and are projected to keep rising!

-Spring cleaning, whether done at home or as part of the community offers people the chance to organise, declutter, store and switch up their environments.
+Spring cleaning, whether done at home or as part of the community, offers people the chance to organise, declutter, store and switch up their environments.
 To do this, they’ll need your help!
-Whether you supply storage, paint, tools or furniture it’s imperative that: your website works with you and not against you.
+Whether you supply storage, paint, tools or furniture, it’s imperative that: your website works with you and not against you.

 Here are some tips to ensure your website is fully optimised to convert traffic and elevate your game this Spring cleaning season:

-For Google, its primary goal is to give people what they want.
+Google's primary goal is to give people what they want.
 Sounds simple, doesn’t it?

-What we mean by this is, when someone searches for something, Google wants to provide the most reliable, informative and relevant information.
+What we mean by this is when someone searches for something, Google wants to provide the most reliable, informative and relevant information.
 As a result, the SERP will be ranked according to how useful your information is to the person searching for something.

-At Reflect Digital, it’s our job to help you move the game on which is why we’re constantly keeping an eye for any SERP updates that you need to be aware of.
+At Reflect Digital, it’s our job to help you move the game on, which is why we’re constantly keeping an eye out for any SERP updates that you need to be aware of.
 Since the last time you Spring cleaned your website, there are two main Google updates we think you need to understand more about:

 MUM - Google’s Multitask Unified Model was announced in 2021 and is going to be on everyone’s minds as we move through 2022.
 While the update hasn’t been rolled out yet, the best thing you can do during your website’s Spring clean is to get ahead of your competition.
 If you’re prepared for the update before it rolls out, you will only be positively impacted by it.
 Plus, if you’re doing what Google wants before it tells you to do it…you’re winning the SERP game!